-House of Representatives votes to end government shutdown, awaiting president's signature
+House of Representatives votes to end government shutdown

 Latest Weather Blog

-House of Representatives votes to end government shutdown, awaiting president's signature
+House of Representatives votes to end government shutdown

 WASHINGTON, D.C. - The United States House of Representatives passed the government funding bill by a vote of 222-209, sending the measure to President Trump's desk for final signature to re-open the government after the longest shutdown in U.S. history.